-National Personal Auto and Personal Property premium rates increase in nearly all provinces year over year
+National Personal Auto and Personal Property premium rates increased in all provinces year over year

-The Applied Rating Index is a data-driven report of current conditions and trends for Personal Auto and Personal Property insurance premium rates.
-Analyzing more than 1.3 billion quotes completed, the Applied Rating Index measures the increase or decrease in average premium rate trends across Canada.
-Representing more than 80% of the brokerage market and 675 insurer rating plans written by brokers, the Applied Rating Index is the most complete depiction of the premium rate trends being experienced by consumers, brokerages, and their insurers across the Canadian market.
+The Applied Rating Index is a data-driven report of current conditions and trends for Personal Auto and Personal Property (Homeowners) insurance premium rates.
+Analyzing quotes completed, the Applied Rating Index measures the increase or decrease in average premium rate trends across Canada.
+The Applied Rating Index is the most complete depiction of the premium rate trends being experienced by consumers, brokerages, and their insurers across the Canadian market.